hive-engine/steemsmartcontracts-wiki/How-to-setup-a-Steem-Smart-Contracts-node.md

 ## 5. Replay from file blocks.log
 When starting a node for the first time you can either replay the whole sidechain from the Steem blockchain (which can last very long) or replay from a file blocks.log.
+The blocks.log file is actually the file "database.db.0" that you can find under the folder "data".

 - Find a blocks.log file
 - Start the tool via ```node app.js -replay file```